-- - a.
-Intended missing NP parse (if there is one): 'The prime minister likes ---- rebuked the judge who just heard the corruption case not long ago.' - b.
+a.
+Intended missing NP parse (if there is one): 'The prime minister likes ---- rebukes the judge who just heard the corruption case not long ago.' - b.
 Unintended grammatical parse: 'The prime minister likes to rebuke the judge who just heard the corruption case not long ago.'

-Second, verbs within a sentence also had distinct lexical semantics, and where possible, distinct grammatical aspect morphology (such as experiential -guo or perfective -le, glossed using the English past tense).
+Second, verbs within a sentence also had distinct lexical semantics, and where possible, distinct grammatical aspect morphology (such as experiential -guo or perfective -le, translated using the English past tense).
 As a generalization, two verbs can be conjoined in Mandarin without an overt marker when the verbs have similar semantics and are in the same grammatical aspect.
-By controlling for these factors, we discouraged participants from coercing a reading of a missing NP sentence where two of the three verbs, such as V1 "criticize" and V2 "rebuke" in (12), are conjoined with each other.
-A conjunction analysis would produce a grammatical sentence with only one level of embedding, as illustrated by the English translation in (12b).
+By controlling for these factors, we discouraged participants from coercing a reading of a missing NP sentence where two of the three verbs, such as "criticize" and "rebuke" in (12), are conjoined.
+A conjunction analysis would produce a grammatical sentence, as illustrated by the English translation in (12b).